SAMUD/bbs-fw/README.md

 V1.?     | IAP15F2K61S2 |             | Supported from BBS-FW version 1.1

 BBS02A - No idea, not tested, not recommended to try unless you have an already bricked controller.

-### TSDZ2
-Compatible with TSDZ2A/B using the STM microcontroller (which is nearly all off them).

 ### Displays and Controller